 Topic clusters are collections of information that revolve around a primary theme and connect to and from a pillar page.

 A topic cluster should begin with a strong pillar page (the central hub for a certain topic), followed by connections to all connected topic cluster pages (a more in-depth page that answers a specific question about your broad topic and links back to the main pillar page).

 Creating a keyword strategy based on subject cluster creation allows you to target prospects at all stages of the purchase cycle.
 It aids in the development of a scalable content plan that can be expanded upon month after month.

-It allows you to keep your content organized, demonstrate your experience and depth of knowledge on a topic, and minimize keyword cannibalization.
+It allows you to keep your content organised, demonstrate your experience and depth of knowledge on a topic, and minimise keyword cannibalisation.

 At this point in the process, you should map out a keyword strategy that corresponds to your buyer profiles and your keyword research for each of them.

-5. Create and Optimize Landing Pages for Products or Services
+5. Create and optimise landing pages for products or services

 Keep your major objectives and KPIs in mind.